grace-notes/website/contents/topics/genealogy-jesus-christ.md

 ---
-title: "Genealogy Jesus Christ"
+title: "Genealogy of Jesus Christ"
 indexTitle: "Jesus Christ, Genealogy"
-pdf: "genealogyJesusChrist.pdf"
-tableOfContents: false
+tableOfContents: true
 template: topic.jade
+author: Mark Perkins
 ---

 by Mark Perkins, Pastor
 Front Range Bible Church
 Denver.
 Colorado

-**Introduction.**
+## Introduction

 Matthew and Luke have taken the time to record the genealogies of our Lord.
 Since they wrote under the inspiration of God the Holy Spirit, we